 This blog is divided into two sections.
 If you are unfamiliar with cerebral palsy (i.e., the disability I have), then the first section will break barriers of misunderstanding.
 The second part shares an overview of my faith journey with Lord God, who has transformed my disability into blessings.
 This section will hopefully build bridges of love and devotion to God.

-Ask Jesus to give you new hands and new feet to serve people with disability
+Ask Jesus to give you new hands and feet to serve people with disabilities

-You can be the hands and feet—even the voice—of a person with disabilities.
+You can be the hands and feet of a person with disabilities.
 Once you get to know the person, you will be able to come up with many practical and creative ideas to help.
 Every person is different.
 Some may welcome your help and some may not.
 Try not to feel badly if people refuse your help.
 Be like Jesus.
 He never forced his help on anyone.
 Jesus let people know he loved them by his words and actions.

 February 24, 2000